OpenTOSCA/bowie/src/docs/README.md

 ### 9. Step: Set ServiceTemplate instance state
 ![](./pictures/Step15.PNG)
-Now we can set the state of the ServiceInstanceURL to STARTED.
+Now we can set the state of the ServiceInstanceURL to CREATED.

 ### 10. Step: The whole workflow
 ![](./pictures/Step15.PNG)